lupyuen/lupyuen.github.io/src/lvgl.md

 _Maybe wrap the LVGL API in Zig to build simpler, safer LVGL Apps?_

-_Or will we get blocked by something along the way?
+_Or will we get blocked by something beyond our control?
 (Like Bit Fields in C Structs)_

 Let's find out!